L2kshmi/iNFINITY1.0FINAL/README.md

 # iNFINITY1.0FINAL
- This is the demo video of Version 1.0 of Infinity Game app for Dyslexic People
+This is the demo video of Version 1.0 of Infinity Game app for Dyslexic People Built in Unity